 Signs Inadequate for ICEing Enforcement

 Unfortunately, the signs posted here aren’t enforceable according to the Howard County Police Department’s Training Bulletin which provides guidance to officers when responding to calls of non-electric vehicles parked in EV charging spaces.
+UPDATE: Signs have been replaced with enforceable MUTCD standard signs.
 I’ve communicated the signage issue to Howard County officials and hope that the County and BGE will change the signs at all public EV charging stations on Howard County property.
 This was the will of the EV community who advocated for the Howard County anti-ICEing ordinance that was passed in 2014.
 See: Video of Public Comments on Howard Co.
 Bill CB36-2014.

 For more information about the BGE EV Smart program, see bge.com/electricvehicles.